Duncanma/Blog/content/Blog/keeping-in-touch-a-new-xbox-dad-article-is-live.md

 title: Keeping in Touch, a new Xbox Dad article is live
 type: posts
 ---
-It has been &#8216;marketized' a bit from how I originally wrote it (with the addition of a product name right into the title for one), but a &#8216;father's day' article from me is up on Xbox.com
+It has been 'marketized' a bit from how I originally wrote it (with the addition of a product name right into the title for one), but a 'father's day' article from me is up on Xbox.com

 > ###
 >